Quickstart — Agentuity Documentation

 # or: bun run deploy

-Your agent is now live with a public URL.
-View deployments, logs, and more in the Web App.
+Your agent is live with a public URL.
+View deployments, logs, and sessions in the Web App.

 What's Next?